Skip to main content

 }

-The following example uses the value "infinite" to make the animation continue for ever:
+The following example uses the value "infinite" to make the animation continue forever:

 div {